cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 [^abs3-]: This specification describes Packed CBOR, a simple transformation of a
     CBOR data item into another CBOR data item that is almost as easy to consume as the original CBOR data item.
-A separate decompression step is therefore often not required at the receiver.
+A separate decompression step is therefore often not required at the recipient.

 [^status]

 [^status]:
-    The present version (-12) updates the IANA "Values for Tag Numbers" table, sorting it and cleaning up the "Data Item" column.
+    The present version (`-13`) is a refresh of the implementation draft `-12` with minor editorial improvements.

 --- middle